SubZtep/gif-animation-preview/readme.txt

 = Does this plugin modify anything in my database? =

 No, everything is happening on the fly.
-Once you deactivate, you get back your original posts (fyi it stores your settings in option table, as usual)
+Once you deactivate, you get back your original posts (fyi it stores your settings in wp_options table, as usual)

 == Changelog ==